 Lowering Your Risk of Knee Arthritis and Pain Due To Osteoarthritis

 Certain factors that predispose you to knee osteoarthritis, like genetics, you have no control over, but other factors you do.
-One of the most important factors for lowering your risk of arthritis of the knees is maintaining a healthy body weight.
+One of the most important factors for lowering your risk of arthritis of the knees is maintaining healthy body weight.
 The more you weigh, the more pressure and stress it places on your knees.
 Over time, this can cause the cartilage to break down.
 In fact, according to the Arthritis Foundation, every pound of weight you gain adds four additional pounds of stress to your knees and boosts the pressure on your hips by six-fold.
 Don’t let your weight gradually “sneak up” over the years.

 Exercise, too, is an ally in the battle against knee pain due to osteoarthritis.
 Strength training helps strengthen the muscles, particularly the quadriceps, that protect and support the underlying knee joint.
 At the same time, they protect yourself against injury when you exercise.
 If you’ve had a ligament tear, fracture, or dislocation, you’re at greater risk of developing arthritis.

 You may have heard that high-impact exercise predisposes to knee arthritis.
 Although you shouldn’t necessarily do high-impact exercise if you have severe osteoarthritis, high-impact exercise may offer some protection against developing it in the first place.
 In a Brigham University study, researchers analyzed inflammatory chemicals called cytokines in the synovial fluid (the fluid inside a joint) in young men and women after a run.
 What they found was the levels of key cytokines were lower after a run than before.
-We know that moderate amounts of aerobic exercise has an anti-inflammatory effect and this may be favorable for avoiding joint problems.
+We know that moderate amounts of aerobic exercise have an anti-inflammatory effect and this may be favorable for avoiding joint problems.